shotgunsoftware/developer.shotgunsoftware.com/docs/en/shotgun/webhooks.md

 # Webhooks

-Webhooks allow you to be notified of events that occur in Shotgun.
+Webhooks allow a service you control to be notified of events that occur in Shotgun.
 When you create a webhook, you specify the type of event you are interested in and tell Shotgun what URL to send data to when it is triggered.
 Once the relevant event happens in Shotgun, a payload of data describing the event will be sent to the webhook’s URL.
 This allows you to build tight integrations with Shotgun and automate portions of your workflow.

 ## What are some examples of how to use webhooks?